 When I worked for the police department, one of the first pieces of equipment that we were issued was a policy manual.
 It was several hundred pages in length.
 It told us how to dress.
 It provided guidelines for arresting people, handling evidence, use of force, driving, and so much more.

 It was a bit overwhelming at first looking at that big book.
 Over the years, though, I began to appreciate the wisdom of having a policy manual.
-It helped guide me and make the correct decisions.
+It helped guide me to make the correct decisions.
 It also protected me as long as I was following the policies written in that big manual.

 Many companies and government agencies have written policies that guide their day-to-day activities.
 Most churches, however, do not have written policies or guidelines.
 Of course, they do have policies on how they do certain things.
 They just have not taken the time to compile and write down the unwritten policies that they already have.

 For smaller churches of one hundred people or less, having written guidelines may not be quite as crucial as it is for a larger church.
 As the church grows, however, documenting their policies and processes becomes essential.
 If that is the case, why not set ourselves up for success early on?